imixs/imixs-workflow/src/site/markdown/core/workflowmanager.md

     wfm.removeWorkItem(workitem);

-This method removes an instance of a workitem form the WorkflowManger.

 ##The Imixs WorkflowService

 The Imixs-Workflow engine provides the WorkflowService component which implements the WorkflowManager  on the JEE component stack.
-This Service provides a full features WorkflowManager.
-Find more information about the Imixs-WorkflowService in the section {{{http://www.imixs.org/jee/services/overview.html}Imixs-Workflow engine Services}}.
+Find more information about the Imixs-WorkflowService in the section [WorkflowService](../engine/workflowservice.html).